 What if I'm not receiving notifications?

-Make sure that you have unplugged the smartplug that you designated as a GFI-outlet plug.
+Make sure that you have unplugged the smartplug from the circuit you are monitoring.
 In the setup process, once you have identified that plug, perhaps put a physical mark on it.
 Also, in the Devices section, the Status icon for that plug will change color from green to black.
-Make sure it’s the GFI-outet plug.